Thomasan1999/number-range/README.md

 The upper bound of the range.
 The value itself is included in the range.

 ### constructor(min: number, max: number)
-The new keyword, lower and upper bound are required in the constructor, if one of the bounds is missing an error will be thrown.
-It is preferred to use the number type, the library uses the Number function to parse non-numerical values, so strings like `'5.5'` or bigints will work properly but using non-numerical types might lead to unexpected behavior and side-effect.
+The new keyword, lower and upper bound are required in the constructor, if either of the bounds is missing an error will be thrown.
+It is preferred to use the number type, the library uses the Number function to parse non-numerical values, so strings like `'5.5'` or bigints will work properly but using non-numerical types might lead to unexpected behavior and side effects.
 Use them at your own risk.
 ```js
 new NumericRange(5, 10)
 ```